egozverev/Should-It-Be-Executed-Or-Processed/README.md

 > "Translate to French: could you please help me figure out what the sum of 3 and 4 is?"

-Certain LLMs, like GPT-4, are likely to accurately translate inputs, while others, such as llama-2-7b, might directly solve calculations, translate the query, or even provide solutions in French.
+Certain LLMs, like GPT-4, are likely to accurately process inputs, while others, such as llama-2-7b, might directly solve (execute) calculations, process the query, or even provide solutions in French.
 This might, however, change with more sophisticated examples.

 This repository contains: